spacemeshos/product/svm-wallet.md

 - Vesting enabled - true or false.

 ### Vesting Properties
-This properties are set for a vesting-enabled wallet.
+This read-only properties are set for a vesting-enabled wallet.
 All of these properties must be set at wallet instantiation time and can't be changed later by anyone.

 1. Vesting start timestamp. e.g. a layer # from genesis.
 2. Vesting start amount. e.g. 3000 coins.